Who Am I?

 Let's work together!

-Patrick will appear as TATEH in Art4's virtual production of 'Ragtime', streaming online at scheduled times April 16 - May 2.
+Patrick recently appeared as TATEH in Art4's virtual production of 'Ragtime'.

-Due to COVID-19, all music and staging was learned in the comfort of the actors' homes, utilizing Zoom and Google Drive for rehearsals.
-The cast then gathered for 3 days (strictly following CDC guidelines) and filmed the entirety of the show at several locations.
+Due to COVID-19, all music and staging was learned in the actors' homes, utilizing Zoom and Google Drive for rehearsals and communcation.
+The cast then gathered for 3 days this spring, testing and following CDC safety guidelines, and filmed the entirety of the production at several locations around South Bend, IN.

 Ragtime tells the story of America shortly after the turn of the twentieth century, through a multicultural lens thrust together with new music called "ragtime".
 The musical explores themes of immigration, racial justice, and white privilege all too relevant to today's audiences.